Armpit blackhead what is that? Well turns out blackheads aren’t only a problem for your face or the tip of your nose.

 - Wear loose clothing to avoid chafing/rubbing

 - another option is to find a good quality razor with several blades.
-Women’s razors typically have several blades and a moisturizing strip which helps keeps the skin soft and lessens the back and forth between the razor and your skin.
-This inturn helps to minimize the irritation and inflammation that leads to blackheads.
+Women’s razors typically have several blades and a moisturizing strip which helps keep the skin soft and lessens the back and forth between the razor and your skin.
+This in turn helps to minimize the irritation and inflammation that leads to blackheads.

-- After exercising, it’s a good idea to shower as soon as possible and use a gentle soap on your underarms and taking care not to share towels with anyone else.
+- After exercising, it’s a good idea to shower as soon as possible and use a gentle soap on your underarms, and take care not to share towels with anyone else.

 Here are 4 additional tips to ensure your shaving routine doesn’t irritate and spread acne-causing bacteria.